NPDeehan/camunda-slack-agent-template/README.md

 > - **Name:** `AWS_REGION` — **Value:** your Bedrock-enabled region, e.g. `us-east-1`
 > - **Name:** `AWS_ACCESS_KEY` — **Value:** the IAM access key id
 > - **Name:** `AWS_SECRET_KEY` — **Value:** the IAM secret access key
+>
+> 🤖 Camunda employees: ask the Camunda Slack bot to create these secrets in the cluster for you.

 ---